ByteAcademyCo/data-science-r/data-science-r.md

 This is a very good accuracy.
 It seems that our bag of words approach works nicely with this particular problem.

 ## 7.0 Final Words

+This was a brief overview of Data Science and its different components.
+Obviously there is more to each component we went through, but this tutorial should have given you an idea of what a data problem should look like.

 ### 7.1 Resources